March 15, 2019: Day 1

 Kenia with her micro business.

 This family tried 4 times to get a shunt in Maria's head to drain fluid and it did not work.
 Her head will only get larger and larger.
-They built a kitchen but could not afford a roof so we just funded their kitchen roof $380.
+They built a kitchen but could not afford a roof so we funded their kitchen roof $380.
+Maria passed away in 2020.

 Leanora's husband lost his job after the difficult period in Nicaragua and she could not provide medicine for her daughter every 4 hours, nor pay the rent.
 With her new micro business, she can do both and feed themselves well.